richgel999/bc7enc_rdo/README.md

 RDO mode is supported for all the BC formats.
 The command line tool uses the same value of lambda for all blocks.

 ### Dependencies
 There are no 3rd party code or library dependencies.
-The code is mostly C++03 and uses the C/C++ CRT. utils.cpp/.h is only needed by the command line tool.
+The code is mostly C++03 and uses the C/C++ CRT. utils.cpp/.h is only needed by the example command line tool.

+For RDO post-processing of any block-based format: ert.cpp/.h.
+You'll need to supply a block decoder function for your format as a callback.
+It must return false if the passed in block data is invalid.

+For BC1-5 encoding/decoding: rgbcx.cpp/.h

+For BC7 encoding: bc7encp.cpp/.h

-For non-RDO BC7 encoding, you only need
+For BC7 decoding: bc7decomp.cpp/.h

 ### Features:
 - Rate Distortion Optimization (RDO) using a simple transform applied to the encoded texture data.